travelsoft-direct-connect/ndc-api-doc/05-seat-availability.md

 # SeatAvailability operation
 {: .no_toc }
-The seat availability method returns seat maps for the selected flight offer in request.
+The seat availability method returns seat maps and seat prices for the selected flight offer in request.

 ---------------------------------------